-- Injury caused to a third-party due to the liability of an Uber and Lyft driver.
+- Injury to a third party due to the liability of an Uber and Lyft driver.

-- Damage caused to property due to the negligence of an Uber and Lyft driver.
+- Damage to property due to the negligence of an Uber and Lyft driver.

 - Injured Uber and Lyft drivers due to their own personal negligence.

-- Injured Uber and Lyft driver due to the negligence of another driver.
+- Injured Uber and Lyft drivers due to the negligence of another driver.

 - Injury to the passenger and/or driver caused by a defective or malfunctioning vehicle part.